hassanAlAwwadi/AFP-Spreadsheet/report.md

 -- relative positioning
 cell02 = c$+1-r0 -- refers to cell03
--- things after $ are integers used to calculate based on current cell's positioning
+-- things after $ are integers used to calculate data based on current cell's positioning
 ```

 # Reflection and Improvements

-Awesome - State Monad and Monads in general.
+The project really showed Haskell's power in being a "boring" language.
+The fanciest thing we ended up using were Monads (State Monads, most of the time) and although we were initially worried because a lot of literature about implementing Spreadsheets and it's algorithms were focused on imperative algorithms, we had no trouble translating these into Haskell.

-Struggles -
+We actively wanted to avoid unnecessary complexity, so our choices in terms of libraries and data structures also worked out well.
+Scotty was extremely easy to use.
+We were able to get our hands dirty with the "Parse, don't validate" style of programming, which lent itself very well to the problem we were trying to solve.

-1) Propagation was hard
+### Some Struggles

-2) CORS policy
+1) Propagation was hard.
+Making it bug-free took us a while.

-Improvements -
+2) It takes a lot of work to make the front-end look pretty!
+And sometimes you end up missing some Haskell features in Elm.
+This leads to avoidable repetition sometimes
-1) Prefix operators
+2) Because none of us were really web programmers, for a while our server wasn't receiving any requests from our client thanks to an incorrect CORS policy.
+Unfortunately we didn't even know what a CORS polcy was, to be able to fix it (for a while)

-2) Better language, function support
+### Future Improvements

-3) More spreadsheet features, such as operations based on multiple
+1) Prefix operators are not ideal.
+They need to go!
-   cells
+2) A better domain specific language for cell information.
+Function support is one important thing we would have liked to have added
-4) Storing data in a more permanent place
+3) More spreadsheet features, such as operations based on multiple cells
-5) Clever diffing of results, or using event sourcing to reduce payload size
+4) Storing data in a more permanent place (Maybe a database?).
+Currently we just use a IORef for temporary session based storage
-6) Better time management by us, and more features in general
+5) Better time management by us, and more features in general